Skarlett/clonk/book/dev/parser.md

 |`(3 - 1) * 2`| `3 1 - 2 *` |

 When shunting yards current token is an opening parenthesis (`(`) , it will be placed into the `operator_stack`.
-From there, its operator-precedense will be set to `0`.
-This is so, as mentioned in the paragraph before; that when `operator_2` is checked for greater operator-precedence, it will always fail if the head of the `operator-stack` is `(`.
+From there, its operator-precedense will be set to `0`. negating the previously mentioned `operator_2` check from suceeding.

 When the matching closing parenthesis is found (`)`), it will pop all the items out of the `operator_stack` into the output array until the matching opening parenthesis is found in the `operator-stack`.
 The matching opening brace (`(`) in the `operator-stack` is popped out of the stack, but not placed in the output array.